lanarkite99/YT_Downloader/README.md

 # **ProxyDown: A YouTube Video Downloader**

 ProxyDown is a sleek and user-friendly YouTube video downloader that simplifies the process of fetching and downloading YouTube videos in various formats.
 With a modern interface and essential features, ProxyDown is the perfect tool for managing your YouTube downloads efficiently.
+**IMPORTANT: you should have ffmpeg installed on your pc. download it from https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z**
 ---

 ## **Features**